A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: The Scenario Minimax Problem

 represents a two-player zero-sum game under uncertainty.
 The min-player selects a strategy $x \in \mathcal{X}_{\theta}$ to minimize the payoff, whereas the max-player selects a strategy $y \in \mathcal{Y}_{\theta}$ to maximize it.

-Generally, one cannot expect a solution to \eqref{eq:minimax_def} unless the support set $\Theta$ is exactly known or additional structural assumptions on the distribution $\mathbb{P}$ are imposed, e.g., \citet{chen2021distributed,fochesato2023generalized}.
-To overcome this obstacle, we employ a data‑driven framework, replacing \eqref{eq:minimax_def} with its empirical approximation based on an independent and identically distributed (i.i.d.) multi-sample consisting of $M$ samples $\boldsymbol{\theta}^{M} = (\theta_{1},\dots,\theta_{M}) \in \Theta^{M}$ drawn from $\Theta$.
+Generally, one cannot expect a solution to \eqref{eq:minimax_def} unless the set $\Theta$ is exactly known or additional assumptions on the distribution $\mathbb{P}$ are imposed, e.g.,~\citet{chen2021distributed,fochesato2023generalized}.
+To overcome this obstacle, we employ a data‑driven framework, replacing \eqref{eq:minimax_def} with its empirical approximation based on an independent and identically distributed (i.i.d.) multi-sample consisting of $M$ samples (also called ``scenarios'') $\boldsymbol{\theta}^{M} = (\theta_{1},\dots,\theta_{M}) \in \Theta^{M}$ drawn from $\Theta$.
+Since the scenarios are drawn independently, $\boldsymbol{\theta}^{M}$ is defined on the product probability space $(\Theta^{M},\mathcal{F}^{M},\mathbb{P}^{M})$.
 This leads to the following deterministic \emph{scenario minimax problem}:

 where $\mathcal{X}^M := \bigcap_{i = 1}^{M} \mathcal{X}_{\theta_{i}}$ and $\mathcal{Y}^M := \bigcap_{i = 1}^{M} \mathcal{Y}_{\theta_{i}}$, provided that $\mathcal{X}^M \times \mathcal{Y}^M$ is nonempty for any $M \in \mathbb{N}$.